Ferroin/fvirt/README.md

 - Match objects to operate on using XPath expressions and Python regexes.
 Special options are provided to simplify matching on commonly used properties, such as domain architecture or storage pool type.
-This matching works with almost all other commands provided by fvirt, allowing you to easily operate on groups of objects in bulk.
+This matching works with a significant majority of commands provided by fvirt, allowing you to easily operate on groups of objects in bulk.
+- Generate object configurations from relatively simple YAML or JSON templates describing the object properties.
 - Still interoperate cleanly with `virsh`. fvirt stores no state client-side, so there’s nothing to get out of sync relative to what `virsh` would see or operate on.
 This means you can use fvirt as your